 LESS COMMONLY TAUGHT LANGUAGES

-Instruction in the less commonly taught languages is offered at Wesleyan through course work and through the Self-Instructional Language Program (SILP) that allows students to work independently with the assistance of a native speaker and use of texts and technological resources.
+Instruction in the less commonly taught languages is offered at Wesleyan through coursework and through the Self-Instructional Language Program (SILP), which allows students to work independently with the assistance of a native speaker and use of texts and technological resources.

-Courses in languages such as American Sign Language, Korean, and Portuguese are offered periodically when student academic interests and/or when courses in various departments support the study of such languages.
-Such courses are offered under the LANG (Language) designation, are usually yearlong courses, and may be used as preparation for focused study abroad, in support of academic interests, or to fulfill more personal goals.
+Courses in languages such as American Sign Language or Hindi are offered periodically, when student academic interests and/or when courses in various departments support the study of such languages.
+Such courses are offered under the LANG (Language) designation, are usually yearlong courses, and may be used in preparation for study abroad and in support of academic interests.